Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 ## Pipeline

-NOTE: the file types are mentioned for clarity and to allow matching with calling the executables (e.g. Yosys or ABC) manually, but in practice after [2] all is done in memory, and cached.
+>The file types are mentioned for clarity and to allow matching with calling the executables (e.g. Yosys or ABC) manually, but in practice after [2] all is done in memory, and cached.

 **On the following schema, cached files are represented with red doted line**

-> **The red arrow represents the command to lauch the circuit generation pipeline from OCW GCF**
+>**The red arrow represents the command to lauch the circuit generation pipeline from OCW GCF**

 ![GC Pipeline Detailed](./fig/GC-Pipeline-Detailed.svg)